leandromoreira/digital_video_introduction/README.md

 ![NAL units H264](/i/nal_units.png "NAL units H264")

-There is the **synchronization marker** to define the boundaries among the NAL's units.
-Each synchronization marker holds a value of `0x00 0x00 0x01` except the first one which is `0x00 0x00 0x00 0x01`.
-If we run the **hexdump** on the minimal h264 bitstream we can identify at least three NALs.
+There is a **synchronization marker** to define the boundaries among the NAL's units.
+Each synchronization marker holds a value of `0x00 0x00 0x01` except to the very first one which is `0x00 0x00 0x00 0x01`.
+If we run the **hexdump** on the generated h264 bitstream, we can identify at least three NALs in the beginning of the file.

 ![synchronization marker on NAL units](/i/minimal_yuv420_hex.png "synchronization marker on NAL units")

-As we said before, the decoder needs to know not only the picture data but also the details of the video, the used parameters and others.
+As we said before, the decoder needs to know not only the picture data but also the details of the video, frame, colors, used parameters and others.
 The **first byte** of each NAL defines its category and **type**.

 | NAL type id  | Description  |
 |---  |---|